 In late June filings with the U.S. Bankruptcy Court for the Eastern District of Kentucky, Trinity asked the court to establish a series of dates and deadlines that could result in the purchase of all or some of its assets.
-Trinity requested a preliminary bid deadline of July 19, a deadline of July 26 by when all qualified bidders must submit final offers, and a July 30 auction at the offices of its legal counsel, Bingham Greenbaum Doll LLP in Lexington, Ky.
+Trinity requested a preliminary bid deadline of July 19, a deadline of July 26 for when all qualified bidders must submit final offers, and a July 30 auction at the offices of its legal counsel, Bingham Greenbaum Doll LLP in Lexington, Ky.
 The court also was asked to schedule an August 8 sale hearing at which time deals could be approved.

 In February, creditors of India-based Essar filed involuntary Chapter 11 bankruptcy petitions against Essar’s U.S. subsidiaries, primarily Trinity, claiming they owed in excess of $100 million in unpaid bills.
 Trinity, acquired by Essar for $600 million in 2010, is a Central Appalachian coal producer with holdings in Breathitt, Floyd, Knott, Magoffin and Perry counties in eastern Kentucky and Boone, Fayette, Mingo, McDowell and Wyoming counties in West Virginia.
 The company’s operations have produced both steam and metallurgical coal, although only the Deep Water met coal complex in Fayette County currently is in production.
 The other operations have been temporarily idled.